remult/remult/docs/tutorials/solid-start/auth.md

 **Remult is completely unopinionated when it comes to user authentication.** You are free to use any kind of authentication mechanism, and only required to provide Remult with an object which implements the Remult `UserInfo` interface.

-In this tutorial, we'll use [NextAuth.js](https://next-auth.js.org/) for authentication.
+In this tutorial, we'll use method outlined in the [Authentication](https://start.solidjs.com/advanced/session/) article of `SolidStart`

 ## Tasks CRUD Requires Sign-in